psidnell/ofexport/DOCUMENTATION.md

 - .txt or .text: a simple text file
 - .md or .markdown: a Markdown file
-- .ft or .foldingtext: a Folding Text document (the same as .md)
+- .ft or .foldingtext: a Folding Text document (the same format as .md)
 - .tp or .taskpaper: a taskpaper document
 - .opml: an OPML document
 - .html or .htm: an HTML document